PasionMovil/veridis/site/wp-content/plugins/awesome-weather/readme.txt

 *   Custom Background Color: Add a hex color to override the default colors
 *   Inline Styles: Add inline CSS styles to your widget to float around text and whatever else
 *   Background Image Based on Weather (v1.5+): Set this to 1 if you want to use different images for different weather types, How to: https://halgatewood.com/awesome-weather-bgs
+*	Text Color: Easily change the text color of the widget without CSS
+*	Locale: New locale attribute for shortcodes allows you to change the weather description text without having to change your whole WordPress installation.

 = Translations =
 * Portuguese - alvarogois